210503-Reston-NET/trainer-code/6-angular/RRAngular/angular-notes.md

 1. Interpolation
    - This is from ts to template
    - You get the data and present it to the template
+   - {{property}}
+2. Property Binding
+   - [property name here]
+3. Event Binding
+   - (event name here)
+4. Two Way
+   - This is from ts to template and vv
+   - Data that you set on the template is also being change in the logic
+   - [()]

 ### Directives